 The VA funding fee is not applicable to qualifying disabled veterans who receive or are eligible to receive VA compensation for service-related medical issues.
 This exemption is available when your VA records reflect your status as a disabled veteran and the information has been added to your VA Certificate of Eligibility for a VA mortgage.

-It is the lender’s job to insure that your current official status is noted for the purpose of processing your VA mortgage and determining whether you must pay the VA loan funding fee.
+It is the lender’s job to ensure that your current official status is noted for the purpose of processing your VA mortgage and determining whether you must pay the VA loan funding fee.

 The VA official site requires your participating VA lender to verify exempt status using one of the following forms of documentation: